nyu-dl/dl4ir-query-reformulator/README.md

 The queries and documents can be accessed using the Python code below (the h5py package is required):

 ```
-#get a tuple of training, validation and test lists of queries and relevant documents
+#get a tuple of training, validation and test lists of queries and relevant documents:

 import dataset_hdf5
 dt = dataset_hdf5.DatasetHDF5('path/to/the/dataset.hdf5')